-Describe the concrete measures that the host institution will take to satisfy the following requirements.

-For the center to become a truly "world premier international research center" and independent by the time WPI support ends, the host institution must clearly define the center's role within its own mid-to-long-term strategy and provide its comprehensive support from the time that the funded project starts, while showing that the center contributes to achieving the host institution's missions, etc.

-\Describe how the center will contribute to achieving the host institution's missions, enhance the founding spirit/philosophy of the host institution, and contribute to realizing the objectives of its operation, etc.
+- Describe the concrete measures that the host institution will take to satisfy the following requirements. - 1) For the center to become a truly "world premier international research center" and independent by the time WPI support ends, the host institution must clearly define the center's role within its own mid-to-long-term strategy and provide its comprehensive support from the time that the funded project starts, while showing that the center contributes to achieving the host institution's missions, etc. - Describe how the center will contribute to achieving the host institution's missions, enhance the founding spirit/philosophy of the host institution, and contribute to realizing the objectives of its operation, etc. - Describe the center's role within host institution's own mid-to-long-term strategy.